Villy-P/TS-Chess/README.md

 Here we switch the pieces value and check if the piece's move is valid.
 The `throw new Error` at the end is there because if the piece's value is not in the range of `-6` to `6` then we know something is wrong, so we throw an error.

-After that we have a functions that inverts a number, but that is pretty self-explanitory.
+After that we have a functions that inverts a number, but that is pretty self-explanatory.

 Alright, then we have this block of code: